 This article is an overview of Microsoft Lists.
 It was launched in my tenant at the end of July 2020, it might still not be rolled out to your tentant depending on the settings you or your company/customer have – target or standard release.

-Today Microsoft Lists launched in my tenant – or at least if you know where to find it 😉 The new Lists app icon was not visible on my office.com page, but someone tweeted that you could go to OneDrive and replace onedrive.aspx to lists.aspx and then Lists would launch!
+Today Microsoft Lists launched in my tenant – or at least if you know where to find it ?
+The new Lists app icon was not visible on my office.com page, but someone tweeted that you could go to OneDrive and replace onedrive.aspx to lists.aspx and then Lists would launch!
 It did.
-I tried this out today and here are my first findings and impressions.
+I tried this new app out today and here are my first findings and impressions.

 Note: If you don’t see an icon looking like this among your apps, then it might not be rolled out to your tenant yet or try the same as I did above by going to OneDrive and replace the last part of the URL to lists.aspx

 Lists are something that has been a part of SharePoint forever, so the concept (or app) is not new.
 Lists are best used for storing data – not so much for documents.
 For example: if you have an Excel file that works more as a register, then you could easily transform that into a list.
 What you gain on doing that is:

 - one single location for the list.
 It’s easier for people to find and edit the list as they all do it in the same place, which means: no new copies of an Excel file circulating! ?

 - you can filter, sort and group the data in the list and save the views

 - information such as who has modified an item and when it happened